What is a financial advisor?

 What is the difference between a financial advisor and a financial planner?

-The terms “financial advisor” and “financial planner” are often used interchangeably, but there are some differences between the two.
+The terms “financial advisor” and “financial planner” are often used interchangeably.
+However, there are some differences between the two.

 A financial advisor provides advice on various aspects of your finances, including investment management, insurance, retirement planning, and tax planning.
 Financial advisors may work for a financial services company, brokerage firm, or bank.
 They may receive commissions or fees for their services, and may be registered with the Securities and Exchange Commission (SEC) or state regulators.